 - Skilled Nursing Facilities

-Providers participate in the Northwestern Medicine Preferred Provider Network on a voluntary basis with no financial incentive.
-Providers join one of three network participation levels based on commitment to improve quality of care, patient safety and experience.
+Providers participate in the Northwestern Medicine Post-acute Care Provider Network on a voluntary basis with no financial incentive.

 Frequently Asked Questions

-Q. Are any of the NM Preferred Provider Network facilities owned by Northwestern Medicine?
+Q. Are any of the NM Post-acute Care Provider Network facilities owned by Northwestern Medicine?

 A. Northwestern Medicine owns some of the providers.
 Northwestern Medicine is aligned with other providers to make sure you receive the highest-quality care close to home.

-Q. Do I have to select a provider from the Preferred Provider Network?
+Q. Do I have to select a provider from the Post-acute Care Provider Network?

-A. No. There is no obligation to select a provider from the Northwestern Medicine Preferred Provider Network.
+A. No. There is no obligation to select a provider from the Northwestern Medicine Post-acute Care Provider Network.
 The network is offered to you as a guide to assist you in choosing a provider that meets your healthcare needs.

-Q. Are there any additional fees or co-pays to use a provider in the Northwestern Medicine Preferred Provider Network?
+Q. Are there any additional fees or co-pays to use a provider in the Northwestern Medicine Post-acute Care Provider Network?

 A. There are no extra fees to use the network.
 A discharge planner, case manager, or social worker will help you learn more about providers that accept your insurance as well as your insurance coverage.

-Q. What if a preferred provider does not accept my insurance?
+Q. What if a Post-acute Care provider does not accept my insurance?

 A. Your discharge planner, case manager, or social worker will work with your insurance company to choose a network provider that meets your needs and accepts your insurance.

-Q. Are there any financial incentives for providers to participate in the preferred provider network?
+Q. Are there any financial incentives for providers to participate in the Post-acute Care Provider Network?